ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/corrheatmap.png)

 ### 3.5.2 CORROLATION BY SPECIES
-I also used the species dataframes I created earlier to create corrolation table for each Species to compare against the data as a whole.
+I also used the species dataframes I created earlier to create corrolation tables for each Species for use in comparing against the overall data.

 ````python
 print("####################")